accordproject/concerto-docs/docs/tools/ref-concerto-cli.md

-  concerto version <release>  modify the version of one or more model files concerto compare            compare two Concerto model files concerto infer              generate a concerto model from a source schema concerto generate <mode>    generate a sample JSON object for a concept concerto decorate           apply the decorators and vocabs to the target models from given list of dcs files and vocab files concerto extract-decorators extract the decorator command sets and vocabularies from a list of model files concerto convert-dcs        convert decorator command set between JSON and YAML formats
+  concerto version <release>  modify the version of one or more model files concerto compare            compare two Concerto model files concerto infer              generate a concerto model from a source schema concerto generate <mode>    generate a sample JSON object for a Concept concerto decorate           apply the decorators and vocabs to the target models from given list of dcs files and vocab files concerto extract-decorators extract the decorator command sets and vocabularies from a list of model files concerto convert-dcs        convert decorator command set between JSON and YAML formats